wildfly-extras/wildfly-camel-book/features/context-deployments.md

 ## Camel Context Deployments

-There are two ways to deploy a Camel Context to WildFly
+Camel contexts can be deployed to WildFly

-1. As a single XML file with a predefined **-camel-context.xml** file suffix
+1. As a standalone XML file with **-camel-context.xml** suffix
 2. As part of another WildFly supported deployment as **META-INF/jboss-camel-context.xml** file

 When deployed as XML file, you should see